80% in Every Community National Achievement Awards

 - IMPACT: Was the nominee able to measure impact?
 Or improve screening rates for a target population?

-- COMMUNITIES IN NEED: How did the nominee’s activities address cultural challenges or the needs of underserved communities?
+- COMMUNITIES IN NEED: How did the nominee’s activities address cultural challenges or the needs of under-represented communities?

 - VISIBILITY: How did the nominee increase the community’s awareness of colorectal cancer screening?
-Did the messages align with 80% by 2018 messaging?
+Did the messages align with 80% messaging?

 - LEADERSHIP: Did the nominee demonstrate leadership?